dupelow/peekeroo/README.md

 1. Place any block inside a Shulker Box.
 2. Close the Shulker Box and observe as the first block is displayed on its lid.
-3. Hover over Shulker Boxes to quickly assess their contents.

 ## Compatibility